arc64/www.tecks.co.nz/books/the-effects-of-instructional-events/the-effects-of-contingency-variables/schedules-of-reinforcement-and-punishment/effects-of-predictable-versus-unpredictable-schedules-of-consequences.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "Effects of predictable versus unpredictable schedules of consequences "
+title: 'Effects of predictable versus unpredictable schedules of consequences '
-nav_order: Effectsofpredictableversusunpredictableschedulesofconsequences
-has_children: false
 ---
 # Effects of predictable versus unpredictable schedules of consequences